Symphony No. 2 (Rautavaara): Structure

 The symphony is cast into four movements that do not follow the traditional structure of a symphony, as they are an expansion upon a previous work for piano and, thus, it is not based on thematic development.
 It has an approximate duration of 22 minutes and is scored for a relatively small orchestra, which is what has led Rautavaara to consider it a chamber symphony, even though the 1984 revision calls for larger forces.
 The movement list is as follows:

-The 1984 revision, which is most commonly performed today, calls for two flutes (second flute doubling piccolo), two oboes (second oboe doubling English horn), three clarinets (in E-flat, A, and B-flat — third clarinet doubling bass clarinet), two bassoons (second basson doubling contrabassoon), two French horns in F, one trumpet in C, a standard string section, and a somewhat large percussion section for three percussionists, which consists of a marimba, a vibraphone, a xylophone, a glockenspiel, a military drum, a whip, a bass drum, clash cymbals, a tam-tam, tom-toms, a guiro, and three side drums.
+The 1984 revision, which is most commonly performed today, calls for two flutes (second flute doubling piccolo), two oboes (second oboe doubling English horn), three clarinets (in E♭, A, and B♭ — third clarinet doubling bass clarinet), two bassoons (second basson doubling contrabassoon), two French horns in F, one trumpet in C, a standard string section, and a somewhat large percussion section for three percussionists, which consists of a marimba, a vibraphone, a xylophone, a glockenspiel, a military drum, a whip, a bass drum, clash cymbals, a tam-tam, tom-toms, a guiro, and three side drums.

 Melodies and harmonies feature minor ninths, perfect fifths, and tritones extensively.
 The symphony starts out with a slow, funereal movement that's opened by a theme played by the lower strings, which is then followed by the woodwinds and, later, the horns.
 It progresses from an initially somber to a brighter movement, with insistent pulsations reinforced by the vibraphone.
 The second movement is very fast and intense, with fragmented and complex rhythms.
 It is followed by a slow movement that begins with a timpani roll and the bass clarinet.
 Here, the string play only one note that later expands to a motive with wide intervals.
 The movement ends with the eerie sound of the low winds.
 Finally, the last movement is, again, characterized by jagged rhythms that are supported by drumbeats.
 It closes the symphony abruptly.

 In Rautavaara's opinion, the symphony follows a typical symphonic structure: the first movement follows the sonata form, the second is a scherzo, the third is a slow movement, and the fourth works as a finale.
 He also believes the symphony has "määrätty väkivaltaisuus" (a certain aggressiveness), and associates its violence to the intimateness that is implied in the title.
 According to the composer, the symphony is "intimate" insofar as it is scored for a relatively small orchestra, but also because it is very expressive in nature, always avoiding the characteristics of expressionist music from the 20s.
 Rautavaara has referred to this style as "ekspressiivistä formalismia" (expressive formalism).